What is Cisco Refresh

 Sustainable Hardware as a Service

-We take a customer’s Cisco requirements and analyse the solution to identify opportunities to blend in Cisco Refresh, Cisco’s fully certified remanufactured equipment.
+We take a customer’s Cisco requirements and analyse the solution to identify opportunities.
+Then blend in Cisco Refresh, Cisco’s fully certified remanufactured equipment.
 This approach gives you access to the latest and great new equipment with the traditional value achieved from remanufacturing.
 This means you are reducing your Carbon impact via a cost-efficient solution that doesn’t come with any technical trade off.

 Finally, through our detailed product research, you gain access to comprehensive ESG and carbon impact metrics throughout the product lifecycle.
 From day one you have visibility on the role that remanufactured IT is having in helping your business achieve it’s ESG commitments.

-One of our longest standing clients, Colt Technology Services asked that we complete an EcoVadis assessment as a way for them to review their supplier’s sustainability performance.
+One of our long-term clients, Colt Technology Services, asked us to complete an EcoVadis Platinum assessment.
+This gave them an independent way to review our sustainability practices.

 1%